47ng/typescript-library-starter/README.md

 ✂️---
 _Cut here_

-1. Fork / Clone / Use as Template this repository to create your own.
+1. [Use this repository as a template](https://github.com/47ng/typescript-library-starter/generate) to create your own.
 2. Replace all mentions of `typescript-library-starter` with the name of your package.
 3. Setup Travis CI by adding an NPM deploy token and a Slack channel token: